ZERO-S-PLACE/Bouncing_Ball/README.md

 My first bigger Java FX project.

 Almost whole mathematical background of application was coded from scratch by me.
+To run application you should have JVM 21 installed o your computer, download whole repository and run newest version of .jar file.

 Project consists of two major parts: